Mana Shim: Portland Thorns

-Shim signed with the Portland Thorns as a discovery player for the inaugural season of the National Women's Soccer League.
+Shim signed with the Portland Thorns FC as a discovery player for the inaugural season of the National Women's Soccer League.
 She made her debut for the team during a match against the Washington Spirit on May 4, 2013.
 She scored her first professional goal on June 16, 2013, at Jeld-Wen Field in a match against Seattle Reign FC.
 After receiving a through ball from teammate Angie Kerr near the penalty spot, Shim finished with a left-footed shot past the goalkeeper.
 She also served her first assist during the match after stealing the ball off a bad pass and passing it to forward Danielle Foxhoven, who was making a run into the left side of the penalty box.
 She was the Thorns' lone scorer in a 1–1 draw with the Western New York Flash on July 14, 2013, which began a scoring streak in which she scored a goal in four consecutive matches.
 In 2015, Shim went on loan to Japanese football team Iga Kunoichi FC but did not appear in a domestic match.

 On January 10, 2014, it was announced that Shim was drafted by the Houston Dash with the fourth pick in the 2014 NWSL Expansion Draft.
 She was traded back to the Thorns one week later during the 2014 NWSL College Draft.